Symptoms of Rheumatoid Arthritis

 Characteristic Joint Symptoms

-• Metacarpophalangeal joints (where fingers connect to the palm)
+• Metacarpophalangeal joints (where fingers connect to the hand)

 • Metatarsophalangeal joints (where toes connect to the foot)